reirep/MyLittleTerminalIsMagic/README.md

 # My little command line is magic
 This is just another command line interpreter, I'm working from time to time on it :) .
 At the moment, don't expect much, this is what EA would call a finished game (= an _alpha_ ).
+To see a list of what it's currently capable of doings, look at the list bellow

-This terminal is currently working with the simple command but the pipes are **broken**: they will execute and pass data around but won't end
+/!\ This terminal is currently working with the simple command but the pipes are **broken**: they will execute and pass data around but won't end.

-This terminal cannot handle yet the sigint (so, no way to interrupt a command) To see a list of what it's currently capable of doings, look at the list bellow
+/!\ This terminal cannot handle yet the sigint (so, no way to interrupt a command).

+## License
 This project is under the MIT license - license file coming soon.

 All contribution are welcome.
 By making a contribution, you're giving me the right to the contributed code (to allow this project to be easier to maintain and not having to ask everyone their comment, opinion and feelings on a single change)

+## Roadmap
-## Currently implemented
+### Currently implemented
 - go to a dir: `cd <dir>`
 - go to the home dir: `cd`
 - show current folder: `pwd`